Development of Sustainable Strategies for Managing Bacterial Diseases and Improving Tree Health in the Peach Production System

 Objective 2: Assess sustainable soil management practices and their integration with spray programs on reducing bacterial diseases in research orchards.

-We carried out three field trials where the impact of different soil management practices on incidence and severity of bacterial diseases were evaluated: 1) Addition of mulch (with or without chicken manure) to a mature orchard; 2) Addition of mulch to a young orchard that previously received composted mulch before planting (incorporated); and 3) Addition of compost to a young orchard that received compost from food waste before planting (incorporated).
-The mature orchard (#1) has natural presence of bacterial spot every year, but bacterial spot was spray-inoculated with a local Xap strain (106 cfu/ml) in the young orchards (2 and 3).
+The impact of sustainable soil management practices on the incidence and severity of bacterial diseases was evaluated over the course of three years (2022 to 2024) in South Carolina peach orchards.
+This study comprised field trials with different soil amendment programs, amongst which includes a study in 2022 where: 1) Municipal mulch was added to a young orchard that had previously received composted mulch before planting (incorporated); 2) Mulch (with or without chicken manure) was added to a mature orchard; and 3) Compost was added to a young orchard that received compost from food waste before planting (incorporated).
+The mature orchard (#2), known to have a natural presence of bacterial spot every year, was spray-inoculated with a local Xap strain of bacterial spot (10^6 CFU/ml) alongside the other three orchards used in this study (mature and young orchards).

 Research results and discussion: